 She narrowed her eyes.
 “Walk away, fucker.”

 “And you, for all your knowledge, do not,” she replied.
-“There is magic within your world, Peter; you just have to open yourself to it.”
+“There is untold magic within your world, Peter.
+You simply have to open yourself to it.”

-He didn’t know how to respond, so he kept his mouth shut.
+He didn’t know how to respond, so he kept quiet.

-As they continued down the hall, walking in silence, they became dimly aware of a strange, fundamental change occurring deep within their minds.
+As they continued down the hall, they became dimly aware of some strange shift occurring deep within their minds.
 They weren’t quite sure of what it was, but they knew it was good, and they knew it was necessary.